georgekorpas/ctu-quantum-computing-course/README.md

 01. File [01_quantum_random_walk.py ](01_quantum_random_walk.py ) is an implementation of the quantum random walk on the line using only numpy.
 02. File [02_classical_random_walk_probabilities.ipynb](02_classical_random_walk_probabilities.ipynb) shows how the probability to find a classical walker at a fixed vertex converges to 1 with O(N) iterations where N is the number of vertices (of a complete, symmetric graph).
+3. File [03_walkers.jl](03_walkers.jl) demonstrates how the probability distribution of the walker changes as a function of the steps taken.